Hundred Days order of battle: Netherlands reserve army

 In order to support the Netherlands field army, plans had been made on 24 May to raise a reserve army.
 It wasn’t until 19 July until the organisation of the army was laid out: it was to consist of 30 infantry battalions, 18 cavalry squadrons, and four artillery batteries.
 The infantry was organised from the newly acquired Swiss regiments and newly raised Belgian Militia battalions; the cavalry from the reserves of all nine cavalry regiments, including the colonial hussars and Belgian Militia Carabiniers.
 By then, the Coalition armies had already set up camp around Paris.
 The army, existing largely only on paper, was disbanded after three months.
 Only the 43rd National Militia Infantry Battalion, part of the 4th Infantry Brigade (2nd Infantry Division), was deployed in the observation of Bouillon.

-Commander: Lieutenant-General baron Tindal, Quartermaster / Adjudant-general: Major General D.L.
+Commander: Lieutenant-General baron Ralph Dundas Tindal, Quartermaster / Adjudant-general: Major General D.L.
 Vermaesen: